-Novelist Charles Condomine (Rex Harrison, My Fair Lady) leads a quiet life with his second wife (Constance Cummings, Remember Last Night?) in the English countryside.
+Novelist Charles Condomine (Rex Harrison, Cleopatra) leads a quiet life with his second wife (Constance Cummings, Remember Last Night?) in the English countryside.
 Condomine asks psychic Madame Arcati (Margaret Rutherford, The V. I. P.s) to perform a séance in his house out of sheer boredom.
-He’s also interested in incorporating the experience into one of his novels.
 Arcati inadvertently brings back the ghost of Condomine’s first wife (Kay Hammond, Bitter Sweet) to the dismay of his current wife.

 Reaction & Thoughts:

 “I’m not ready to do this sort of stuff,” David Lean told Noel Coward when the dramatist asked the director to adapt his popular play into a movie.
 “Nonsense, my dear,” Coward responded.
-After Lean showed Coward the finished film the playwright said, “David, you’ve just f****d up the best thing I ever wrote.”
+After Lean showed Coward the finished film the playwright allegedly said, “David, you’ve just f****d up the best thing I ever wrote.”
+The film does fail to hit the bull’s eye.
 While far from being the perfect film, I think Blithe Spirit is pretty funny in places, and it has high entertainment value.

 It has been said that Coward wrote the play in just three days.
 Blithe Spirit has come to exemplify the writer’s style and wit.
 This translation of the hit play to the screen, adapted by Anthony Havelock-Allan, Ronald Neame, and Lean, is good but flawed.
 The main problem is that, according to co-writer Havelock-Allan, Lean “had a strong prejudice against upper-class frivolity.”
 Lean didn’t find Coward’s story funny and as result the movie doesn’t work as well as it should.